Fees and finance

 We want to make sure you, and future students like you, continue to benefit from a valuable university education.
 The range of financial support we make available reflects our determination to ensure university education at Canterbury Christ Church remains accessible to those from lower income households in light of higher fees.

-Canterbury Christ Church University is increasing its National Scholarships from 612 in 2013/14 to about 900 in 2014/15, meaning more prospective students could be paying £7,000 to study at Canterbury Christ Church University in their first year.
+Canterbury Christ Church University is increasing its National Scholarships from 612 in 2013/14 to about 900 in 2014/15.
 In addition, more bursaries will be available, also as part of the National Scholarship Programme (NSP).
 For students who do not get an NSP, and for continuing students on the new fee structure, the University is offering cash bursaries for all who meet its criteria.
 This means many students will receive £3,000 in cash awards over their time studying at CCCU.

 For details see what financial support will be available.